Paralegal- Economic Crimes Unit

 COVID-19 Vaccination Requirement

-Prosecuting Attorney's Office' employees are required to be fully vaccinated against COVID-19.
-If you are the successful candidate for the position you applied for, the County will send you a conditional offer letter.
+Prosecuting Attorney's Office employees are required to be fully vaccinated against COVID-19.
+If you are the successful candidate for the position you applied for, our office will send you a conditional offer letter.

 As a condition of employment, prior to a final offer of employment, you will be required to:

 have an approved request for medical or religious exemption and an approved accommodation.
 Philosophical, political, scientific, or sociological objections to vaccination will not be considered for an exemption or accommodation.

 People are considered fully vaccinated against COVID-19 two weeks after receiving the final dose of a vaccination approved by the Center for Disease Control and Prevention (CDC).